 - Expenses for in-home healthcare and household services

 - Lost wages, both from missed work and missed future earning potential

 NON-ECONOMIC DAMAGES – which include general intangible damages.
 These damages affect quality of life, but are oftentimes more significant, such as:

 - Loss of companionship or loss of consortium

 PUNITIVE DAMAGES – In some instances the responsible party’s conduct is so egregious that punitive damages are appropriate as a means of punishment and a deterrent to future bad conduct.

-In the event that a loved one has died in a swimming pool accident you may be able to pursue a wrongful death claim for those left behind.
+In the event that a loved one has died in a swimming pool accident you may be able to pursue a wrongful death lawsuit for those left behind.
 Of course no amount of money can bring your loved on back or provide adequate compensation, but you nevertheless may be able to recover for funeral and burial costs, loss of income, and loss of companionship.